Chapters | Links |

 95 #204

-Known for serving American style food, we dreamed of eating at Mike’s for a month.
-Our breakfast lasted for two hours and ended with hot fudge brownie sundaes.
+95 D 67 67b 1995 Group Eating at Roys KathmanduEating at Mike’s - restaurant known for serving American style food.
+Having dreamed of eating here for a month, our breakfast lasts for two hours and ends with hot fudge brownie sundaes.

 95 #205